 About Our Organization

-- MHS is an inclusive community and respects all religious and spiritual backgrounds.
+- MHS is an inclusive community and educational organization that respects all religious and spiritual backgrounds.
 Therefore, our classes and clubs are taught from a secular perspective.

 - MHS does not issue credit or grades.
 Parents/Guardians may contact tutors for suggested grades.

 - For core subject tutorial classes including Math, Language Arts, Science, Social Studies and Foreign Language the minimum amount of homework/extension work/project homework assigned is as follows: